PM praises Adityanath for his handling of coronavirus, says it helped save 85k lives

 Showering praise on Yogi Adityanath for his handling of COVID-19 pandemic, Prime Minister Narendra Modi on Friday said the vast preparations made by the Uttar Pradesh chief minister saved at least 85,000 lives, something that was unthinkable before 2017.
 Modi, who launched the "Atma nirbhar Uttar Pradesh Rozgar Abhiyan" seeking to promote local entrepreneurship with industrial associations to provide employment, said Adityanath managed to turn the epidemic into an opportunity which the governments prior to 2017 would have avoided.

-Referring to the scenario in the United States, he said, "You must have seen reports of America.
+Referring to the scenario in United States, he said, "You must have seen reports of America.
 They have everything but even then 1.25 lakh lives have been lost till now."
 "If Yogiji and his team had not made proper preparations, today 85,000 people would have lost their lives if we compare with other countries.
 We can say that the hard work done by the UP government saved so many lives," he said.
-Modi, who interacted with villagers of six districts through common services centers and Krishi Vigyan Kendra, said this achievement has been managed when 30 to 35 lakh laborers have returned to the state by hundreds of shramik trains.
+Modi, who interacted with villagers of six districts through common services centres and krishi vigyan kendras , said this achievement has been managed when 30 to 35 lakh labourers have returned to the state by hundreds of shramik trains.
 Speaking about the works done by the Adityanath government, he said the chief minister's dedication was evident in the fact that he opted to miss his father's last rites.

 Modi said that he always talked about the double engine for development which was working for Uttar Pradesh and hoped that other states would also bring in schemes like UP.
 He stressed that he is concerned about the state as a citizen and also because he is an MP from here.
 "Whoever shows courage in crisis gets success.
 What you have done is an example for the world," he said, adding that Uttar Pradesh has a great role in making the country self-reliant.